dbmcclain/Lisp-Actors/xTActors/actors-base/README.md

 [4] If slot-form is a symbol then it must be the name of the slot.
 If slot-form is a pair, then the first must be a symbol that will become the name of the binding and the second must be the symbol naming the slot.
 This is the same as for WITH-SLOTS.

 [5] The args in arg-list must be symbols naming the properties in the property-list.
-But since these are keyword args of a lambda function, they can be accompanied with default values, and present-p flag bindings.
+Extraction is performed by the mechanism used for &KEY arguments of functions.
+And since these are keyword args of a lambda function, they can be accompanied with default values, and present-p flag bindings.
+The syntesized lambda arglist includes &ALLOW-OTHER-KEYS so that you only have to list the properties that you need.